 Scholarships & Financial Aid

-Each year, hundreds of CCS students receive scholarships and other forms of financial assistance.
+In addition to special tuition rates, hundreds of College of Continuing Studies (CCS) students receive scholarships and other forms of financial assistance, making their college education affordable.
 As a CCS student, you will benefit from having a designated Financial Aid Counselor, as well as attending the College's workshops on identifying and applying for external scholarships.